Christopher Stigant Burt

 Unusually Christopher was not baptised as a baby, but when he was 16 in 1908, he was baptised in Swindon along with his 14 year old brother William.
 They were living at 244, Ferndale Road, and their father was recorded as a traveller.
 This was what we would understand as a commercial traveller.

 By 1911 the family had moved to 198, Ferndale Road, Swindon, Wiltshire.
 According to the census return this was a house with six rooms, not including bathroom, landing, lobby or scullery.
 Christopher’s father, now listed as Christopher rather than George as in 1901, was a draper’s assistant.
 Christopher, at 19, was a student teacher with the Borough Council.
 He was beginning to learn his profession at Ferndale Road Secondary School, Swindon, staying on as an assistant teacher for a while before going to Winchester Training College.
 Samuel and Miriam were school students and there were new additions to the family, Clyde Thomas (7), Horace James (2) and Ralph George (6 mths).
-Lilly, who would now have been 15 is not on this census.
-Clara is recorded to have had 10 children by 1911, 9 of whom had survived.
-There is a possibility that Lilly was the child who died but neither a death record nor the 1911 census record for her has been found to date.
-There must also have been 3 older siblings who were not accounted for in the 1901 census.
+The eldest child, Clara, was working as an under-parlourmaid in the household of Henry and Mabel Birchenough, a Company Director, residing at 79 Ecclestone Square, London.
+Lilly and William are not in the family home on this census, and so far no census record for them in 1911 has been found.

 Preparing for a Career in Teaching